rwlink3z8/hpp2/README.md

 `getAddres.py` - this file gets the addresses from coordinates using pyautogui, something I realized was missing from one of my tables, necessary to link them

-`house_ll_migration.sql` migrates the lat long data into a postgresql database inside a docker container, will update with address, once I've confirmed that's correct.
+`house_ll_migration.sql` migrates the lat long data into a postgresql database in an EC2, will update with address, once I've confirmed that's correct.
 As it was only one table I was lazy and used regex to quickly format it.
+- Todo: write a file to handle new data with more automation